omnissa-archive/workspaceone-commands-for-ios/README.md

 Workspace ONE Commands for iOS project is released as open source software and, presently, provides community support through our GitHub project page and comes with no commercial support.
 If you encounter an issue or have a question, feel free to reach out via GitHub issues

 ## Contributing
 The Workspace ONE Commands for iOS project team welcomes contributions from the community.
-Before you start working with Workspace ONE Commands for iOS, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
-All contributions to this repository must be signed as described on that page.
-Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.
-For more detailed information, refer to CONTRIBUTING.md.